-Touch the Edit icon to view or change the settings related to the virtual input.
+Touch the Settings icon to view or change the settings related to the virtual input.

 Alarms Low-Low, Low, High and High-High Alarms limits may be set.
 Deadband This is the Alarm Deadband.
 For example, if the High Alarm is 7.00, and the deadband is 0.1, the alarm will activate at 7.01 and deactivate at 6.90.
-Input Select the physical input or select Constant, whose value will be used in the calculation shown above as the Input in the formula.
-Constant Only appears if the Input selection is Constant.
-Enter the value.
-Input 2 Select the physical input or select Constant, whose value will be used in the calculation shown above as the Input 2 in the formula.
-Constant 2 Only appears if the Input 2 selection is Constant.
-Enter the value.
+Input Select the physical input whose value will be used in the calculation shown above as the Input in the formula.
+Input 2 Select the physical input whose value will be used in the calculation shown above as the Input 2 in the formula.
 Calculation Mode Select a calculation mode from the list.
 Alarm & Datalog Suppression If any of the relays or digital inputs are selected, any alarms related to this input will be suppressed if the selected relay or digital input is active.
 At the same time, all datalogs and graphs containing the input will show no data for the duration of the activation.
 Low Range Set the low end of the normal range for the calculated value.
 A value below this will trigger a Range Alarm and deactivate any control output using the virtual input.
 High Range Set the high end of the normal range for the calculated value.
 A value above this will trigger a Range Alarm and deactivate any control output using the virtual input.

 Smoothing Factor Increase the smoothing factor percentage to dampen the response to changes.
 For example, with a 10% smoothing factor, the next reading shown will consist of an average of 10% of the previous value and 90% of the current value.
-Name The name used to identify the input may be changed. Туре Select the type of input; either Calculation, Redundant, Raw Value, Disturbance, or Not Used.
+Name The name used to identify the input may be changed.
+Type Select the type of input.

-5.2.21 Virtual Input - Redundant
+5.2.17 Virtual Input - Redundant